m-adeel12/devops-learning-journey/06-aws/notes/README.md

 - Having MFA on your root account is crucial from a security standpoint as you don't want a user accessing your account and making changes such as deleting resources in your AWS account.

+# How users can access AWS ?

+- Users can access AWS using three ways
+  .
+AWS management console which is protected by password + MFA .
+AWS Command Line Interface - protected by access keys which are generated using the console .
+AWS Software Development Kit - This is where you programmatically interact with AWS which is also protected by access keys.

+# AWS CLI

+- AWS CLI allows you to automate tasks by running scripts rather then manually provisioning resources which also known as click ops.

+# AWS SDK

+- In simple words AWS SDK is a bunch of programming languages  that allows you to interact with AWS services and build powerful cloud integration apps.